The CPU & Memory Panel displays the CPU, polyphony & memory usage for the project. See the CPU Panel videos here.

 If you open the Windows Task Manager and examine the number of cores used and their relative loading you may wonder why your CPU seems to be under-utilized.
 This may come as a surprise since some marketing departments make a lot of noise about their multi-core 'optimizations'.
 What controls core assignment? - The Windows Scheduler is responsible for the core assignment, not FL Studio.
 To complicate matters even single-core applications may use several CPU cores if Windows decides to flip core-assignments at some point, and it often does.
 So what can you do to improve multi-core performance?

 Create multi-core compatible projects - Make sure that your highest CPU using plugins are routed to independent Mixer Tracks without shared 'Send' Channels.
 Multi-core CPUs need computational tasks that can be run simultaneously and so split across cores.
 Each Mixer Track represents an 'opportunity' to create these independent, parallel, processing paths.
 Each unit in the audio chain from the instrument through to the Mixer track and the effects must be processed in sequence on the same core.
 If one mixer track is linked to another, then all the instruments and effects on both Mixer Tracks now have a dependency and can't be split across cores efficiently.
+Symptoms of this situation are audio glitches as individual cores max-out and cause underruns while the overall CPU load still appears to be low.
+In summary, here is how multi-threading works:

 Testing - If you are testing and comparing CPU loads it is the number of plugins and/or effects that can be processed without buffer underruns.
 The FL Studio internal CPU meter best reflects this measure (see above).
 Don't obsess about how cores are used, particularly at low CPU levels, since the Scheduler will try to reduce power consumption by parking (switching off) cores at low CPU load and then turn everything on and even out this distribution as CPU load approaches 100%.
 See some more information here.